Call toll free number or chat online. Our local experts are happy to talk to you.

 The Big Island is exactly that – big!
 It can be overwhelming to work out what areas to visit together and how much time everything is going to take to see.
 With so many choices, you will need a plan!

 Most visitors stay on the Kona side of the island and join the tour by driving on Hwy 19 or 11.
 Or From Hilo, drive north or south on 19.
-Read our suggestions below about how to divide up exploring different areas on the island.

 The Big Island’s most famous and popular place to visit is Volcanoes National Park.